If you sign up for this guff, you know I like to pluck a retro name out of the air and create a persona.

 I often get pretty vague enquiries.
 Those first DMs have the same thing in common: they don’t provide any details about what the prospect expects me to do.
 And if they resist my attempts to know more, that’s a sign to me that we won’t be working together (because they’re not seriously looking for my services).

 Another sign is when they ask to get to know me before we discuss the actual project.

-(I’m still not clear how familiar we need to become before they decide I’m worthy to hire, is kissing required – with tongues?)
+I’m still not clear how familiar we need to become before they decide I’m worth hiring.
+Is kissing required, and with tongues?

 And this is why I bang on about blogging:

 And that’s all anyone needs to know at the early stages.

 The thought of a courtship that involves chats, emails, DMs, is my worst nightmare (well, one of them, being buried alive is probably at the top of that list).
 That’s an incredible amount of time to waste.
 And no one is getting paid throughout this routine and I think that’s rude.
 What Denise is saying here is, “wow me”, “impress me” and “let’s be ‘friends’ and who knows, you just might get the job”.

 That’s lovely, Denise but I don’t pray that way.
 It’s overprescribed bullshit that’s not required to run a business.